INS Vikrant (2013): Harbour and sea trials

 On 31 October 2019, Cochin Shipyard received a ₹30 billion contract for the Phase-III of the project.
 This contract included funds for the harbour trials, sea trials and support for the ship during its weapons and aviation trials after its delivery.
 In December 2019, it was reported the engines had been switched on.
 By September 2020, Vikrant had completed harbour trials while the basin trials started from October 2020 to check propulsion, electric transmission and shafting systems.
 On 30 November 2020, the basin trials were completed, paving the way for sea trials, the final phase of the IAC-I project.
+As of 4 December 2020, the aircraft carrier was to be inducted in 2022–23.

-In April 2021, it was reported work had begun to integrate the long-range surface-to-air missile (LRSAM) onboard Vikrant.
+In April 2021, it was reported that work had begun to integrate Barak 8 (or LR-SAM) on board Vikrant.
 On 15 June 2021, Vikrant was moved to the Ernakulam Wharf in Kochi, Kerala.
 On 4 August 2021, sea trials finally began.
 The first phase of the sea trials was successfully completed on 8 August 2021.
 The second phase of the trials was conducted on 24 October 2021, followed by the third phase from 9–17 January 2022, both of which were completed successfully.
 On 10 July, the fourth and final phase of the sea trials was successfully completed.
 This phase involved integrated trials of most of the equipment and systems aboard Vikrant, including portions of the Aviation Facilities Complex.
+On 26 May 2023 Indian built Mikoyan MiG-29K successfully landed on its deck during night sea trials lauding praise from defense ministry for Navy's dependence on Atmanirbhar Bharat.

 Completion and commissioning

+INS Vikrant was delivered to the Indian Navy on 28 July 2022.
 Prime Minister Narendra Modi commissioned INS Vikrant on 2 September 2022 in a grand ceremony at Cochin Shipyard.
-Earlier, INS Vikrant was delivered to the Indian Navy on 28 July 2022.
 Flight trials of its aircraft complement are expected to be completed by mid-2023, after which the ship will be fully operational.

-In March 2020, it was revealed that after its commissioning, the Navy will deploy Vikrant at Larsen & Toubro's shipyard in Kattupalli near Chennai.
-This was done as the planned naval base in Rambilli near Vishakhapatnam was not ready yet.
-The Navy wants to lease a 260 m berth at Kattupalli shipyard for 8 years between 2022 and 2030 for interim berthing of the ship, by which time the naval base at Rambilli is expected to be available.
-Naval variant of the Tejas, became the first fixed wing fighter to land and take off from INS Vikrant.
-This feat was achieved on 6th February 2023.
+On 6 February 2023, two arrested landings and subsequent take-offs were carried out by a HAL Tejas Naval prototype followed by a MiG-29K.
+On 22 March 2023, the Vice Chief of Navy Staff, Vice Admiral SN Ghormade, returned the bell originally placed on the previous Vikrant to Commodore Vidhyadhar Harke, the new ship's first commanding officer.
+In 1997, the bell of the decommissioned namesake ship was placed at the residence of Indian Navy Vice Chief, 5 Motilal Nehru Marg, New Delhi.